SagniksNewProjects/Nova-District-Fashion-WebDemo/README.md

 - For a quick Live Demo you can visit: https://sagniksnewprojects.github.io/Nova-District-Fashion-WebDemo

 NOTE:
 - This prototype uses remote Unsplashed stock images and Google Fonts.
-So make sure that your browser is connected to internet while visiting the Live Demo.
+So make sure that your browser is connected to internet while visiting.